adamcq/adamcq/README.md

 ---
 👯 **Looking for**:
-- master's thesis in the industry.
-Interested in projects at the intersection of Data Science and Systems Engineering.
+- master's thesis in the industry - interested in projects at the intersection of Data Science and Systems Engineering.

 ---